-- Mary eventually adjusted her Avatar to look more like her real self, in particular her "birdlike nose."
+- Mary eventually adjusted her self-insert to look more like her real self, in particular her "birdlike nose."

 - Berserk Button: Mary is very patient and humors her students when they try to guess stuff like her age.
 But then she gets pretty scary and evasive when her weight is brought up.

 - But Now I Must Go: The comic ends with Mary declining to continue her stay in Japan and returning to the U.S.

 - Cheerful Child: Her elementary students, little kids who're eager to learn.